buckaroo-it/Magento2_Hyva/README.md

 ### Internationalization

-A json file with the translation strings can be found in the `i18n` folder, you can use this file to add translation to the Hyvä module using the default internationalization functionality provided by Hyvä - [ Internationalization Docks](https://hyva-themes.github.io/magento2-react-checkout/i18n/)
+A csv file with the translation strings can be found in the `i18n` folder, you can use this file to add translation to the Hyvä module using the default internationalization functionality provided by Hyvä - [ Internationalization Docks](https://hyva-themes.github.io/magento2-react-checkout/i18n/)

 ---
 ### Supported Payment Methods